CoREse/kled/README.md

 ```

 ## Citation
-This work is published in *Briefings in Bioinformatics* (https://academic.oup.com/bib/article/25/2/bbae049/7611936), please visit the site for citations.
+This work is published on [*Briefings in Bioinformatics*](https://academic.oup.com/bib/article/25/2/bbae049/7611936), doi:10.1093/bib/bbae049, please visit the site for citations.

+The HapKled is published on [*Frontiers in Genetics*](https://www.frontiersin.org/journals/genetics/articles/10.3389/fgene.2024.1435087/full), doi:10.3389/fgene.2024.1435087, please visit the site for citations.